1985 NHL entry draft

-The 1985 NHL entry draft was the 23rd NHL entry draft.
+The 1985 NHL entry draft was the 23rd draft for the National Hockey League.
 It was the first draft outside Montreal.
-The event was held at the Metro Toronto Convention Centre in Toronto, Ontario, and attended by 7,000 fans.
-The National Hockey League (NHL) teams selected 252 players eligible for entry into professional ranks, in the reverse order of the 1984–85 NHL season and playoff standings.
+The event was held at the Metro Toronto Convention Centre in Toronto, and attended by 7,000 fans.
+The NHL teams selected 252 players eligible for entry into professional ranks, in the reverse order of the 1984–85 NHL season and playoff standings.

-Toronto hosted and made the first overall pick; this coincidence would not occur again until Montreal hosted and drafted first at the 2022 draft.
+Toronto hosted and made the first overall pick; this coincidence would not occur again until Montreal hosted and drafted first in 2022.

 The last active players in the NHL from this draft class were Sean Burke and Joe Nieuwendyk, who both played their last NHL games in the 2006–07 season.

 Selections by round

 Below are listed the selections in the 1985 NHL entry draft.

 Club teams are located in North America unless otherwise noted.